albertofranzin/argsparsR/README.md

 `argsparsR` is a small package to get and interpret command line parameters passed to R scripts (e.g. scripts run with `Rscript`).

+The argument list is defined as a 5-column matrix, whose columns are:

+1. name of the argument (string, no spaces)
+2. long flag, of the kind `--argument` (string, no spaces)
+3. short flag, of the kind `-a` (string, no spaces)
+4. argument (basic R-)type (one among `character`, `logical`, `integer`, `numeric`)
+5. default value

+Providing at least one among the long and the short flags is mandatory, both is optional.
+Remember anyway that you are filling in an R array, so if you don't specify an item you have to set it to `''`.

+There are more ways to provide the definition to `argsparsR`.

+The first way is to provide a `matrix` containing the definitions.
+The `data` vector of the `matrix` is the list of definitions.

+The `nrow` parameter of `matrix` is the number of argument definitions given.

+The `byrow=TRUE` option in the matrix definition is also preferred, as this allows a much more clear representation than the R default behaviour of column-wise packing of the data.

+The second method is by providing a text file containing the definitions, as defined in the beginning of this section.
+It is also possible to specify some optional arguments, for which refer to the documentation of `read.table`.

+The definitions in the file must be defined by row.

 # Installation
 The package is hosted at https://github.com/albertofranzin/argsparsR.